K9Fenrir/kumuluzee/tools/maven-plugin/README.md

     * __port__

         The port the application listens on.
+If not specified here, will check config.yaml.
+If neither are present, will take default.

         __Default value is__: '8080'